dbarnas/Biometry/Lectures/Midterm1/Class_6.md

   - r = 0: no correlation
   - r = 1: perfectly positively correlated
   - r = -1: perfectly negatively correlated
 - what is the degree of association, or covariance (how closely they co-vary), between 2 variables?
+Effect Size
   - both variables are continuous
 - correlation vs. regression
   - regression: tests for/implies causation